kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 og-image: functional-programming-react.jpg
 thumb-image: functional-programming-react-thumb.jpg
 ---
-I lost my WordPress blog due to a sloppy, newbie-to-databases error.
-I've been rebuilding it slowly with Jekyll, adding new functionality here and there.
+I lost my WordPress blog due to a sloppy, "newbie-to-databases" error.
+I've been rebuilding it slowly with <a href="https://jekyllrb.com/">Jekyll</a>, adding new functionality here and there.

-One thing I added was on the homepage, where post snippets inside <code>div</code>s go to their respective link when they get clicked.
-To apply that functionality to <em>ALL</em> of those links, functional programming made sense.
+One thing I added was on the homepage, where post snippets inside <code>div</code>s go to a certain link when they get clicked.
+To apply that functionality to <em>ALL</em> those links, functional programming made sense.

 The file structure looks like this, roughly:
 <pre class=" language-markup">